Core Group Members

 Crispin Kott is a father, writer, drummer, record collector and swell guy.
 An obsessive music fan and sucker for the agonizing loneliness of research, Crispin is the co-author of the forthcoming Rock & Roll Explorer Guide to New York City (Globe Pequot Press, June 2018) and The Little Book of Rock & Roll Wisdom (Lyons Press, August 2018).
 Order now to avoid disappointment.
 Crispin’s first novel, A Record Collection Reduced to a Mixtape, was written with the help of his friends in the Greenpoint Writers Group, and his second work-in-progress novel, All the Young Dudes, is slowly following a similar trajectory.

-Nathaniel Kressen is the author of two novels — Dahlia Cassandra (named Best of 2016 Fiction by Entropy & Luna Luna Magazine) and Concrete Fever (Bestseller, Strand Book Store) — as well as the co-founder of Second Skin Books and the leader of the Greenpoint Writers Group.
-He is currently publishing weekly serialized fiction for At Large magazine.
+Nathaniel Kressen is the author of two novels — Dahlia Cassandra (Best of 2016 Fiction, Entropy & Luna Luna Magazine) and Concrete Fever (Bestseller, Strand Book Store) — as well as the co-founder of Second Skin Books and the leader of the Greenpoint Writers Group.
+He is currently publishing his third novel My Life on Rye as a weekly serialized fiction experiment for At Large magazine.